cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 4. Generate the proof using the derived joint randomness
 5. Shard the proof into a sequence of proof shares

-As described in {{multiproofs}}, robustness of Prio3 can be amplified by generating and verifying multiple proofs.
+As described in {{multiproofs}}, the probability of an invalid measurement being deemed invalid can be decreased by generating and verifying multiple proofs.
 To support this:

 * In step 3, derive as much joint randomness as required by `PROOFS` proofs
 * Repeat step 4 `PROOFS` times, each time with a unique joint randomness